Home for Global Students

 Total Applications ~50,000 ~3,750 7.5%

-Analyzing Northwestern’s regular decision admission numbers for the Class of 2028 indicate a significant level of competitiveness.
+Analyzing Northwestern’s regular decision admission numbers in 2025 indicates a significant level of competitiveness.
 The university received about 44,800 applications, with approximately 2,750 students gaining acceptance, resulting in an estimated regular decision acceptance rate of around 6.1%.

 Comparing these figures to previous years, the number of regular decision applications this year is slightly lower than last year’s, when the university received around 47,005 applicants.

 Notably, the regular decision acceptance rate this year is the highest in the past few years.
-In the past, the acceptance rate hovering between 5 and 5.6% previously, while acceptance rate is estimated at 6.1% this year.
+In the past, the acceptance rate hovered between 5% and 5.6%, while the acceptance rate is estimated at 6.1% this year.

 Northwestern's Regular Decision Statistics

-Just like previous years, Northwestern aimed to admit half of its incoming Class of 2028 through Early Decision.
-The university stated that it has a goal of 2,100 students for Class of 2028, half of which are admitted through Early Decision.
+Just like previous years, Northwestern aimed to admit half of its incoming Class of 2029 through Early Decision.
+The university stated that it has a goal of 2,100 students for the Class of 2029, half of whom are admitted through Early Decision.

 With 5,200 applicants to Northwestern’s early decision cycle, the Early Decision Acceptance rate is estimated to be around 19%, a slight decrease from last year’s estimated 20%.